ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib_gpu/README.md

 ## Dependencies

-- Matlab C API is used for the debugging and plotting functionality.
+- Matlab C API for the debugging and plotting functionality.
+(Follow instructions at <https://www.mathworks.com/help/matlab/matlab_external/overview.html>)
-- Eigen >= 3.3.7 release is used for the CPU and GPU version.
+- Eigen >= 3.3.7 (already included in repo under libs/third_party_libs/).
+Eigen is still experimental regarding CUDA compatibility.
+I have not suppressed the warnings from eigen regarding CUDA-stuff, but hope that one day Eigen will be fully functionable on the GPU.
 - CUDA and Thrust are necessary for the GPU version.
 I have used CUDA 11 and Thrust >= 1.9.9, other versions are not tested with.
+- cuRAND <https://docs.nvidia.com/cuda/curand/index.html> is used for the Collision Probability Estimator compatible on the device.

 ## Overall Structure
 <p>The library for the GPU-implementation has the following structure <br>